Phoenix616/CommandBlockPermissions/README.md

 # have the permissions to.
 This can cause issues with some
 # plugins as they check additional permissions in their command
 # resolver which this plugin can't check for.
-# Use commandblockpermissions.permission.<commandpermission> to
+# Use cbp.perm.<commandpermission> to allow players only access
-# allow players only access to certain commands in command blocks!
+# to certain commands in command blocks!
 ```

 ## Permissions